richardcavell/text_mode_megademo/Readme.txt

 Still being written
 June 2025

 The TRS-80 Color Computer was first sold in 1981.
-It has a MC6847 chip, that is capable of producing a 32*16 character text screen.
+Models 1 and 2 have an MC6847 chip, and model 3 has a GIME chip, that is capable of producing a 32*16 character text screen.

 This is my attempt to create a demo using that text screen.